passioneight/php-utilities/README.md

 ```

 # Usage
-Most of the provided utilities are pretty straight forward and should become clear once the code you had a look
+Most of the provided utilities are pretty straight forward and should become clear once you had a look
 at the code directly.
 However, for the sake of a proper documentation, the various components are briefly explained.

 #### Constants
-A generic `Constant` class is available to extend from, thus, providing your constants-classes with convenient methods,
-such as `getAll`.
+When using constants it is often necessary to loop over all available constants of a class.
+To provide
+a standardized way of doing this, the `Constant` class is available.

+> You can simply extend the `Constant` class.

+This class provides a `getAll` method (amongst others), which will return an array of all available constants in your class.

 Additionally, [various constants](https://github.com/passioneight/php-utilities/tree/master/src/Constant) are available for your convenience.